MillaJAB/Tinkering/README.md

 Day 25: Spent last night studying up for interview and interviewed today. *fingers crossed* Day 33: IT LOOKS LIKE THIS JOB THING IS HAPPENING!
 Day 38: Gave my notice at work!
+Day 46: Looking into sorting table by multiple criteria.
+Last day of work is tomorrow.